Nagendra1997/mesibo-documentation/livestreaming.md

 title: Mesibo Conferencing and Streaming Platform- Conference Calling, Live Streaming, Screen sharing and chat API
 ---

 Mesibo Conferencing and Streaming Platform helps you build applications at scale for teleconferencing, virtual events and webinars, on-demand streaming and more.
-The platform is available both on the cloud and on-premise- at no additional cost.
+The platform is available both on the cloud and on-premise at no additional cost.

 Mesibo offers a powerful combination of features to build any kind of conferencing and streaming application with minimal setup and cost.